akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice curtsied, her heart full.

-The feast itself was a display of power as much as piety.
+The feast itself was a formal display of power as much as piety.
 The high table groaned with roasted wild boar, venison in rich gravy, swan dressed in its feathers (a spectacle more than a meal), and a great goose – Beatrice looked away when that dish passed!

 Spiced wine flowed, and the servants carried platters of frumenty, a wheat porridge sweetened with dried fruit.
 There were no mince pies, no marzipan, no sugar sculptures.
 Sugar was a medicine, not a confection.

-Between courses, the courtiers danced – stiff, formal measures that required more memory than joy.
+Between courses, courtiers danced to sedate music – vielles and recorders playing traditional formal measures that required more precision than a joyous heart.
 Beatrice watched from her place near the Queen, learning the faces of the powerful: the Bishop of Lincoln with his cold eyes, the Earl of Warwick with his missing finger, the Flemish merchants who had sailed up the Thames to pay respects.
-She noted who spoke to whom, who stood alone, who laughed too loudly at the King’s jokes (the King himself was absent, still in Normandy, but his presence was felt in every bow).
+She noted who spoke to whom, who stood alone, who laughed too loudly at the jokes, and so forth.

 The twelve days of Christmas stretched ahead – a time of enforced peace, when no law courts sat and no man could be arrested.
 But Beatrice soon learned that peace was a mask.
 The tiresome whispers did not stop.
 They only changed their tone.

 *She is still a goose girl.*
 *The Queen’s gowns cannot hide her accent.*
-*Where is the King's son?
+*Where is the King’s son?
 Already tired of her?*

 Beatrice held her tongue.
 She remembered her mother’s advice: *A woman’s greatest weapon is not her tongue but her silence.* She stroked Goosie’s feathers in the darkness of her chamber and waited.